 - Segundo Barrio

 Paso 2.
 What other names do you guys know?
-Find five more Spanish names that are important in this state’s past/present.
-Spell the names and be ready to tell the class more about two of those names.
-As you will see throughout this book, ¡la Tejas hispana es muy interesante!
+Find five more Spanish names that are important in Texas or your state’s past/present.
+Spell the names and be ready to tell the class more about the names you’ve found.

 Click on the following button to continue applying what you learned about the alphabet.